 If you’re already in the development phase of the product and you still don’t have a marketing plan, it will create troubles when you launch the product.

 It’s a popular misconception that a great product will market itself.
 Well, it’s not completely true.
-There’s a fierce competition in the mobile app world, just to grab extra few minutes of attention from the users.
+There’s fierce competition in the mobile app world, just to grab an extra few minutes of attention from the users.

 Therefore, to ensure your app gets enough attention, you need a powerful marketing plan that will cover both pre-launch and post-launch initiatives.